-Michigan Attorney General Dana Nessel is investigating a group that allegedly tricked Michiganders into signing a petition to end statewide coronavirus lockdowns under the guise of supporting marijuana, among other issues, including LGBTQ measures.
+Michigan Attorney General Dana Nessel is investigating a group that allegedly tricked Michiganders into signing a petition to end statewide coronavirus lockdowns.
+According to victims, the group falsely claimed the petition was for marijuana initiatives and LGBTQ measures, among other issues.

 The group, Unlock Michigan, is trying to repeal the 1945 Emergency Powers of the Governor Act – a piece of legislation that allows state governments to expand their powers for a limited time during an emergency.
 The state’s governor, Democrat Gretchen Whittmer, recently used the act to justify statewide lockdowns amid the coronavirus pandemic.